SequAna-Ukon/Porites_genome/README.md

 * **04.assembly_polish.sh**

 The assembled and filtered genome was polished using the shorter polishing reads with racon (https://github.com/lbcb-sci/racon) and Medaka (https://github.com/nanoporetech/medaka).
+The polished assembly was cleaned and headers were renamed and sorted using funannotate clean and funannotate sort (https://github.com/nextgenusfs/funannotate).

 ## Annotation
 * **05.repeats.sh**